boliu68/boliu68.github.io/_posts/2015-3-11-differential privacy and machine learning.md

 ---
 layout: post
-categories: [survey, privacy, dp]
+title: Differential Privacy and Machine Learning

----
+modified: 2015-3-11

-#Differential Privacy and Machine Learning
+tags: [survey privacy dp]
 ---

 As a begining of my research, I survey the topics on differential privacy and machine learning.
 The basic structure of this slide is arised from [1].